BetterCrypto/Applied-Crypto-Hardening/rst/source/theory/RNGs.rst

-For embedded devices and virtual machines deploying additional userspace software that generates entropy and feeds this to kernel entropy pool (e.g. by writing to ``/dev/random`` on Linux) is recommended.
-Note that only a process with root rights can update the entropy counters in the kernel; non-root or user processes can still feed entropy to the pool but cannot update the counters .
+For embedded devices and virtual machines deploying additional userspace software that generates entropy and feeds this to kernel entropy pool (e.g. by writing to ``/dev/random`` on `Linux`) is recommended.
+Note that only a process with root rights can update the entropy counters in the kernel; non-root or user processes can still feed entropy to the pool but cannot update the counters :cite:`Wikipedia:/dev/random`.

-For Linux the ``haveged`` implementation  based on the HAVEGE  strong random number generator currently looks like the best choice.
-It can feed its generated entropy into the kernel entropy pool and recently has grown a mechanism to monitor the quality of generated random numbers .
+For `Linux` the ``haveged`` implementation :cite:`HAV13a` based on the HAVEGE :cite:`SS03` strong random number generator currently looks like the best choice.
+It can feed its generated entropy into the kernel entropy pool and recently has grown a mechanism to monitor the quality of generated random numbers :cite:`HAV13b`.
 The memory footprint may be too high for small embedded devices, though.

 For systems where – during the lifetime of the keys – it is expected that low-entropy situations occur, RSA keys should be preferred over DSA